 If you are partially disabled, your doctor will assess an impairment rating.
 You receive 75 percent of what you gained in temporary disability benefits.
 Your impairment rating determines how long you will receive payments.
 You will not be able to recover for your pain and suffering.

 If a work accident results in death, your spouse, children, or other dependents can receive death benefits, with a maximum of $150,000.
 The amount depends upon the number of family members and a percentage of your weekly wage.
 Your family can also get up to $7,500 in funeral expenses.

 Your employer or its workers’ compensation insurance carrier may want to settle your claim.
 You can settle your claim without a lawyer, but a lawyer can advise you on what is in your best interest.
-Contact a personal injury attorney at the Law Offices of Anidjar & Levine today at 1-800-747-3733 for a free consultation.
+Contact a West Palm Beach personal injury lawyer at the Law Offices of Anidjar & Levine today at 1-800-747-3733 for a free consultation.

 An Injured Worker May Sue A Third Party for an Injury in a Forklift Accident